jvc56/MineGCG/README.md

 If there were errors or warnings during a search, they will appear just under the color key.
 There are a variety of errors and warnings, but only a few are common:<br/><br/>

 <h5>Game against ... is a duplicate</h5>
 This appears when two games with the same tournament and round number are detected.
-It is not considered a warning or error, though it probably means that both you and your opponent uploaded the same game.
+It is considered a warning and the duplicate game is not included in statistics or leaderboards.
+It probably means that both you and your opponent uploaded the same game.
 In this case the racks that you recorded might have been overwritten when you opponent uploaded their game.

 <h5>ERROR: no moves found</h5>
 This error appears when an empty GCG file is detected.